Spain, Eurogroup aim for more realistic deficit cuts

 Asked if euro zone finance ministers pressed Spain for more budget deficit cuts on Monday night to make sure the targets agreed with the European Union are met, de Guindos said: "No, absolutely not."

-The IMF also said that Spain's debt will jump to more than 90 percent of gross domestic product in 2013 as the country recapitalises its banking sector, but de Guindos again played down the forecasts.
+The IMF also said that Spain's debt will jump to more than 90 percent of gross domestic product in 2013 as the country recapitalises its banking sector [ID:nL6E8L92G6], but de Guindos again played down the forecasts.

 "More than the projection, which is important, is to see how we are closing the Spanish macroeconomic imbalances."